-Ask each group to choose a representative to the words they wrote down in each category.
-After several groups share, ask, "Does any other group have additional comments we have mentioned so far?"
+Ask each group to choose a representative to read aloud the words they wrote down.
+After several groups share, ask, "Does any other group have additional comments we have not mentioned so far?"
 This will help you keep the discussion from being repetitive and assist in moving on to the summary.
 CHANGE PPT SLIDE